Anjali1822/FinalProject/README.md

 4. **User Interface for Communication:** UI for real-time video reception.
 5. **User Interface for Displaying Final Output:** UI for displaying count & classification of flowers.

+## Dataset

+The dataset used in this project is available on Kaggle at the following link: [Gerbera Flower Dataset](https://www.kaggle.com/datasets/rujulmodi/gerbera-flower-dataset)

 ## Project Planning

 - Hardware configuration